pryv/example-apps-web/hf-data/tutorial.md

 ## Create a sharing

 Once data from the tracking task has been collected, the app is designed to allow the user to share his data with a third-party.
-The section "**Sharings**" enables the user to create a sharing that consists of an URL link with a Pryv apiEndpoint that displays the visualization from the tracking test.
+The section "**Sharings**" enables the user to create a sharing that consists of a URL link with a Pryv apiEndpoint that displays the visualization from the tracking test.
 The code for the sharing creation is contained in the section **Sharings** of the file [script.js](script.js).
 In order to create a sharing, we add a listener to the *Create* button:

 ```javascript